Romain Dambre

 Partner

-Romain advises public and private companies, as well as financial sponsors and their portfolio companies, on a wide variety of domestic and cross-border transactions, including acquisitions, leveraged buyouts, take-privates, divestitures, carve-outs, joint ventures, equity financings and corporate restructurings.
+Romain advises public and private companies, as well as financial sponsors and their portfolio companies, on a wide range of domestic and cross-border transactions, including acquisitions, leveraged buyouts, take-privates, divestitures, carve-outs, joint ventures, equity financings and corporate restructurings.

 Expertise